gpsaggese/umd_data605/tutorials/tutorial_postgres/README.md

   ...
   ```

-## Connecting to Postgres

-- You can connect to `Postgres` server
-  - from your laptop (outside Docker) like a normal client would do
-  - inside Docker
-  - from Jupyter notebook

 ### Connecting to Postgres from your laptop

-- From your terminal (outside `Docker`)
+- From your terminal (outside `Docker`) install the Postgres client
   ```
   > brew install postgresql
   > psql -U postgres -h localhost